-Over the course of my career I have learned some very telling things about people and the beauty industry.
-First and foremost, that hair is much more than a cut, color, or style.
-To many, it is the gateway to their identity.
-It is their confidence, their hiding place, their security blanket, the bane of their existence.
-And the way they feel about it is very representative of the way they live their lives.
-I have a huge belief in the beauty industry on that level.
+Over the course of my career I have learned revealing things about people and the beauty industry.
+First and foremost, that hair is much more than just a cut, color, or style.
+To many, hair is the gateway to identity.
+Hair is represents their confidence, their hiding place, their security blanket, or the bane of their existence.
+And the way a person feels about their hair is very representative of the way they live their lives.
+I have a lot of faith in the beauty industry on this level.
 When practiced with love, empowerment, trust, and respect, a beautician can make the world a little bit of a better place, one head of hair at a time.

-Secondly, the downside of this industry and the messages that we are told that we should look a certain way, act a certain way, take care of our hair a certain way in order to be “beautiful” instead of celebrating the unique beauty of each individual.
-These messages over time become belief systems that keep people limited to the power of their own beauty, self esteem, their own voice.
-It is in helping people break these belief systems that I have seen the greatest power and positive change in people’s lives.
+However, the downside of this industry is the message that we should look a certain way, act a certain way and take care of our hair in a certain way in order to be “beautiful.”
+This message over time becomes a belief system that limits the power of a person’s own unique beauty, self esteem, and voice.
+It is in helping people break this belief system that I have seen the greatest power and positive change.
 This is the inspiration behind HTHG.

 I will use for example, my experience with curly hair.
-This is a niche that people will seek out far and wide.
+This is a niche hair category that people seek out far and wide.
 Most of my curly-haired clients have subscribed to the belief that they need to either straighten their hair with heat or toxic chemicals to fight off their curl, or glue it all together with plastic based products to keep it manageable.
-Many of them have had their hair shredded by a stylist who either didn’t listen to them, or didn’t have any idea how to cut curls.
-When they finally come around to taking my advice of not shampooing their hair, not brushing or messing with it, and not filling it up with junk, just letting it be, they realize that they have been fighting a losing battle their whole lives and are able to let their natural curls be as they are.
+Many of them have had their hair shredded by a stylist who either didn’t listen to them or didn’t have any idea how to cut curls.
+When they finally come around to taking my advice to not shampoo their hair, not brush or mess with it, and to not fill it up with junk and just let it be, they realize that they have been fighting a losing battle their whole lives and are able to let their natural curls be as they are.
 This is a very life changing experience for these women.
 I’ll take a minute to thank my fabulous curly clients and the folks at www.naturallycurly.com.

 My plan is to provide a comprehensive educational blog dedicated to teaching and empowering people to do their own hair themselves, do their friends hair, and make their own educated decisions regarding their hair.
 I want to create a resource and outlet for people to ask questions, watch videos, share ideas, and gain the confidence to experiment.

-To begin with, HTHG offers custom hair consultations, as well as easy-to-follow step by step how-to videos of haircuts, colors and styles for men, women and children.
-Also, a directory to purchase basic needed tools, links to DIY style blogs, and an open forum for people to ask questions and share ideas and experiences.
-I want people to share photos and how-to hair experiences so we can learn from each others DIY hair triumphs and mistakes!
+To begin with, HTHG offers custom hair consultations, as well as easy-to-follow step-by-step how-to videos of haircuts, colors and styles for men, women and children.
+I also provide a directory to purchase basic needed tools, links to DIY style blogs, and an open forum for people to ask questions and share their ideas and experiences.
+I want people to share photos and how-to hair experiences so we can learn from each other’s DIY hair triumphs and mistakes!